-Actress-turned-health-guru Gwyneth Paltrow has published a Zooey Deschanel is coeliac, British actress Caroline Quentin has spoken out about her battle with the disease and fashion designer Victoria Beckham and actress Rachel Weisz have both been known to go gluten-free, all raising awareness around the diet.
+Actress-turned-health-guru Gwyneth Paltrow has published a gluten-free cookbook, New Girl star Zooey Deschanel is coeliac, British actress Caroline Quentin has spoken out about her battle with the disease and fashion designer Victoria Beckham and actress Rachel Weisz have both been known to go gluten-free, all raising awareness around the diet.
 Around 1 in 100 people have been diagnosed as coeliac in the UK and there are an estimated 500,000 undiagnosed sufferers across the country.
 To mark Coeliac Awareness Week, HELLO!
 Online have collected top tips and recipes to make going gluten-free easy.

 CLICK ON PHOTOS FOR GLUTEN-FREE RECIPES